caioglauber/meu_primeiro_agente_ia_chatBot/README.md

 Nesse projeto se for feito no VScode pressione ctrl+shift+ p para mudar a vesão do python.
-Nesse escolhi a versão 3.11 do pytho para evitar incompatibilidade de versões.
+Eescolhi a versão 3.11 do python para evitar incompatibilidade de versões.

   No termional do VsCode instale as bibliotecas: pip install langchain